You are hereHome › Notifications & Updates

 Building 36 Exterior Construction Project

-Construction Services will begin a small exterior project on the south side of Building 36 starting November 11, 2013 and continue through mid-December.
+Construction Services will begin a small exterior project on the south side of Building 36 starting November 11, 2013 and continue through Spring 2014, as weather permits.
 All walkways will be maintained, but please be aware if you are entering the site from parking lot NC 91.
 See map for exact location.

 11/4 - Partial Road Closures